- We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity and crime.

 Some Australian citizens have been defrauded by bogus internet friendship, dating and marriage schemes purportedly operating from Russia.
 These large-scale, well-organised scams typically result from connections made through internet dating schemes or chat rooms.
 Once a virtual relationship develops, the Australian citizen is asked by their friend or prospective marriage partner to send money to enable travel to Australia.
 Once the money has been received, the relationship is usually terminated and any chance of recovering the funds is highly unlikely.

-Kidnapping for political, ransom and revenge reasons is common in the Northern Caucasus.
+Kidnapping for political, ransom and retribution is common in the Northern Caucasus.
 In the past, foreigners have been targeted.
-The Australian Government’s longstanding policy is that it does not make payments or concessions to kidnappers.
-The Australian Government considers paying ransoms increases the risk of further kidnappings.
+The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
+The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
+If you do decide to travel to an area where there is a particular threat of kidnapping, you should seek professional security advice and have effective personal security measures in place.
+See our Kidnapping threat travel bulletin.

 Money and valuables

-Before you go, organise a variety of ways to access your money in Russia, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
-Consult with your bank to find out what is the most appropriate currency to carry and if your ATM card will work in Russia.
-Because of the risk of crime and ATM fraud we recommend you use ATMs inside bank premises and during business hours only.
-Travellers' cheques are not widely accepted, even in the main cities of Moscow and St Petersburg, and rarely in the regions.
+Due to the risk of crime and ATM fraud we recommend you use ATMs inside bank premises and during business hours only.
+Travellers' cheques are not widely accepted, even in Moscow and St Petersburg, and rarely in the regions.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.